-- excessive field education absences;
+- · excessive field education absences;

-- · legal disqualifications;
+- legal disqualifications;

-- · unethical conduct;
+- unethical conduct;

 - · professional impairment;

 - · lack of reliability and dependability;

-- misrepresentation;
+- · misrepresentation;

-- participation in derogatory and/or disrespectful behavior:
+- participation in derogatory and/or disrespectful behavior;

 - · participation in discriminatory behavior.

-The Faculty endeavors to assist students in resolving issues that may interfere with professional growth and development before the situation escalates into concerns serious enough to warrant termination procedures.
+The Faculty endeavors to assist students-either Builder (Provisional and/or Probational Acceptance) or Program (Full or Conditional Acceptance)-in resolving issues that may interfere with professional growth and development before the situation escalates into concerns serious enough to warrant termination procedures.
 The Yellow Flag Alert system is designed to identify and strategize with students to correct behavior that would be egregious in the professional work place and classroom learning environment.
 Broad categories include professional behavior (e.g. attendance, punctuality, issues of impairment), professional dispositions (e.g., disrespectful interactions, lack of cultural responsiveness), and academic dispositions.